stoermelder/vcvrack-packone/docs/Strip.md

     - Fixed wrong hotkey modifier on Mac (Ctrl instead of Cmd) on Cmd+Shift+L
     - Ask to view unavailable modules on the VCV Library when loading a strip (#18)
     - Fixed missing module-id mapping when adding using STRIP (#402)
+    - Added option to remove items from included/excluded parameters list

 # stoermelder STRIP-BAY